MichelleCDjunaidi/clinic-web-app/README.md

 # Build and start all services
 docker-compose up --build

-# if already built
+# if already built previously
 docker-compose up

-# to stop services
-docker-compose down
 ```

 The first command will: